Tools for Managing Internal Parasites in Small Ruminants: Sericea Lespedeza

 Using Sericea Lespedeza

 Producers should not rely on sericea as the sole method for controlling internal parasites.
 However, sericea can be useful as one part of a complete parasite management strategy.
 Sericea has been shown to reduce hatchability and fecundity (egg laying ability) of internal parasites, and in that way it will help reduce pasture contamination with larvae.
 Also, when used for longer periods of time, it can reduce the number of adult worms.
 Researchers are working to determine the most effective and economical ways to use sericea lespedeza as a substitute for anthelmintics, or as a “deworming pasture.”
 More information will be available as the research is done.
-Continue to check the Southern Consortium for Small Ruminant Parasite Control Web site for updates.
+Continue to check the American Consortium for Small Ruminant Parasite Control website for updates.

 Dykes, G.S., T.H.
 Terrill, S.A.
 Shaik, J.E.
 Miller, B. Kouakou, G. Kannan, J.M.
 Burke, R.M.
 Kaplan, and J.A.
 Mosjidis.
 2006.
 Effect of sericea lespedeza hay on gastrointestinal nematode infection in goats.
 In: Proceedings of the 2006 Conference of the American Forage and Grassland Council.
 March 10-14.
 San Antonio, Texas.
 Volume 15. p.
 245–249.